Hoagy Carmichael: Career

 Carmichael composed several hundred songs, including fifty that achieved hit-record status during his long career.
 In his early days as a songwriter in Indiana (1924–1929), he wrote and performed in the Hot Jazz improvisational style, popular with jazz dance bands.
 While he was living in New York City (1929–1936), he wrote songs that were intended to stand alone, independent of any other production, such as a theatrical performance or a motion picture.
 Carmichael's songs from this period continued to include jazz influences.
-During his later years in California (1936–1981), his songs were predominately instrumentals.
+During his later years in California (1936–1981), his songs were predominantly instrumentals.
 Nearly four dozen were written expressly for, or were incorporated into, motion pictures.

 Carmichael made hundreds of recordings between 1925 and his death in 1981.
 He also appeared on radio and television and in motion pictures and live performances, where he demonstrated his versatility.
 Because Carmichael lacked the vocal strength to sing without amplification on stage, as well as the unusual tone of his voice, which he described as "flatsy through the nose," he took advantage of new electrical technologies, especially the microphone, sound amplification, and advances in recording.
 As a singer-pianist, Carmichael was adept at selling his songs to lyricists, music publishers, film producers, and promoting them to the public via microphones on stage and in mass media.